 Hopefully you had a wonderful Christmas and have had a chance for some down time between Christmas and New Year’s.

-Both last year and this year, my article on Mary and Joseph’s journey brought up a couple of questions/comments on what I like to call “food efficiency.”
+There were a couple of questions/comments last week on what I like to call “food efficiency.”
 I’m going to briefly prime the pump on this topic today, invite comments, and write more on it if there is enough interest.

 In short, if you eat foods that your body can burn and use efficiently, you don’t need to eat as much.
 In the case of storing food for emergency situations, it also means that you don’t need to buy or store as much.

 One example of this concept that many people recognize is the difference between low quality and high quality dog food.
 When people switch from feeding their dogs low quality food to high quality food, one of the first things they notice is how much less poop there is to pickup.
 This is because their dog is able to use and digest more of the food and there is less food waste that they need to pass.

 What makes food efficient?
 How do you absorb as much benefit as possible from the food you eat?
 There’s a few factors…and they’re different from person to person.
 This topic gets REALLY complex in a hurry, but the following factors will address the majority of the issue.

 - Bio availability

 1. Complexity of the food.
 Foods that have more complex structures require more digestive energy to break down into usable components.
 From a pure calorie/energy perspective, some foods take more calories to digest than they provide.
 Lobster is one of these…so if you would try to live off of nothing but lobster, you’d slowly starve to death.
 In general, protein requires more calories to digest than fats, which require more calories to digest than sugars.
 Protein has other benefits besides calories, so the fact that it is more complex doesn’t mean that you should avoid it.